aztfmods/terraform-azure-bastion/README.md

 ## Features

-- includes support for a predefined network security group and rules for easy network security management.
+- includes support for a predefined network security group and rules
 - enables utilization of existing virtual networks
 - utilization of terratest for robust validation.